 Gearhart: Old-fashioned candy and pure relaxation.

-Tillamook: Go for the cheese, stay for the trees.
+Manzanita: Go for the baked goods, stay for the trees.